What are resistance bands good for?

 Resistance bands can serve multiple fitness purposes and are easy to use in your home.

 In addition to being a great tool for rehabilitation, resistance bands are also ideal for increasing strength and building muscle.
-They can also be used to improve flexibility and endurance, as well as speed.
-For example, if you want to build your leg strength and increase your running speed, resistance bands can be used in a number of ways to help you achieve your goals.
+They can also be used to improve flexibility, endurance, and speed.
+For example, if you want to build your leg strength and increase your running speed, resistance bands can be used in several ways to help you achieve your goals.

 First off, resistance bands are easy to use at home because they don’t require any special equipment or space beyond what’s already available in most homes (the only exception being their length).
 You can simply pull them out from under the bed or from under the couch cushions when needed!